Analog electronics, Digital electronics, Hobby, Projects

 Monostable multivibrators

 There is only one stable state.
 In this circuit, transistor’s base is linked to collector of another one with a resistor.
-In stable state, T2 is cut while T1 is in saturation and C1 capacitor is charged.
+In a stable state, T2 is cut while T1 is in saturation and C1 capacitor is charged.

 When switch S1 is closed, T2 conducts and T1 is cut.
-C1 is discharged, sending current to T2’s collector and D1 LED is blinked because T1 in cut produces a voltage between collector and emitter.
+C1 is discharged, sending current to T2’s collector, and D1 LED is blinked because T1 in cut produces a voltage between collector and emitter.

 T=0,693\cdot C1\cdot R1